Writers & Journalists

 see also: Musician, Playlist Curator, Reviewer/Critic, Historian/Scholar/Researcher, Collector

-“Former L.A. music biz/scenester BOMP!
-Records & Warner Bros.
-Records.
-Sharing my memoirs/photos.
-My husband is Chris Wilson, formerly of the Flamin' Groovies and The Barracudas.”
+“Former L.A. music industry/scenester sharing my memoirs.
+Warner Bros.
+Records/Bomp!
+Records/Music Rage Records.
+My partner is Chris Wilson, formerly of the Flamin' Groovies and Barracudas.”

 “Vinyl Femmes is a weekly newsletter about women (and non-binary people) in music and pop culture.
 I focus on music reviews, articles and recommendations which celebrate women.”